Mürren: Hotels

-Mürren has its roots as a farming village.
-With the beginning of tourism – both winter and summer – it has grown in size and wealth.
-Winter sports particularly have been an important part of Mürren's history since the first British winter tourists arrived in 1911.
-During the First World War wounded prisoners of war stayed here pending repatriation and played a role in developing winter sports.
-In 1924, the Kandahar Ski Club was set up by Sir Arnold Lunn (whose statue stands outside the rail station) and eight other British skiers.
-The club takes its name from the Roberts of Kandahar Challenge Cup, first run in (1911).
-This, the world's senior challenge cup for downhill ski-racing, was presented by Lord Roberts, who won the Battle of Kandahar in the Second Anglo-Afghan War.

 Highlights and events

 In 1928, the Inferno Race was set up, and continues to this day.
-The International Inferno Race, comprising cross-country, giant slalom, and downhill races, is the longest (15.8 km, 9.8 mi) and largest amateur ski race in the world with a limit of 1800 participants.
+The International Inferno Race, comprising cross-country, giant slalom, and downhill races, is the longest (15.8 km, 9.8 mi) and largest amateur ski race in the world, with a limit of 1800 participants.
 It is held in January.
-The fastest entrants will complete the 15.8 km from the Schilthorn to Lauterbrunnen in only 15 minutes.
+The fastest entrants complete the 15.8 km from the Schilthorn to Lauterbrunnen in only 15 minutes.